VinkentLi/WebBlocker/README.md

 ## Plans:
 - [x] Give ability to add and remove blocked websites
+- [ ] Save the websites you have blocked
 - [ ] Add checklist of tasks
 - [ ] Add a calender
 - [ ] Allow users to take breaks
 - [ ] Allow people to play music
-- [ ] Create an account system so people can sync to other devices